MasterSunne/chess/notes.md

 debugging join
 how to clear before each test

 note to self: make it so that joining games will ask to list games first and then list games will say if there are any

+Questions for Phase 6:
+- how to store a variable in the client that updates anytime a LOAD_GAME msg is received from the server
+- this way I have the game/board stored on the client-side to redraw at any time